-As a result, we modified the scripts for these indices to the following form for SQL Server 2000
+As a result, we modified the scripts for these indices to the following form for SQL Server 2000:

 '''

 /

 On this index, the INCLUDE keyword cannot be used in SQL 2000

 CREATE INDEX IX PROD PRODID ON PRODUCTS

 PROD ID ASC

 --INCLUDE (TITLE)

 ON DS_IND_FG

 /

 On this index, the INCLUDE keyword cannot be used in SQL 2000

 CREATE INDEX IX PROD PRODID COMMON PRODID ON PRODUCTS

 PROD ID ASC,

 COMMON PROD ID ASC

 --INCLUDE (TITLE, ACTOR)

 ON DS IND FG

 GO

+/

 On this index, the INCLUDE keyword cannot be used in SQL 2000

 CREATE INDEX IX_PROD_SPECIAL_CATEGORY_PRODID ON PRODUCTS

 SPECIAL ASC,

 CATEGORY ASC,

 PROD ID ASC

 '''

 '''

+)

 --INCLUDE (TITLE, ACTOR, PRICE, COMMON_PROD_ID)

 ON DS_IND_FG

+GO

 '''

-- We did not use the DBCC PINTABLE command for the CATEGORIES and PRODUCTS tables, both because Microsoft recommends against this practice and because the commands do nothing in SQL Server 2008. - In SQL 2008, we added the FORCESEEK query hint to the BROWSE_BY_ACTOR stored procedure, to force SQL Server 2008 to use an index seek, instead of an index scan, in its query execution plan.
+- We did not use the DBCC PINTABLE command for the CATEGORIES and PRODUCTS tables, both because Microsoft recommends against this practice and because the commands do nothing in SQL Server 2008. - In SQL 2008, we added the FORCESEEK query hint to the BROWSE\BY\ACTOR stored procedure, to force SQL Server 2008 to use an index seek, instead of an index scan, in its query execution plan.
 We made this change because our initial tests showed that SQL Server was using a highly inefficient index scan.
-(For more information about using FORCESEEK to override an inefficient query plan, see http://msdn.microsoft.com/enus/library/bb510478(SQL.100).aspx.)
+(For more information about using FORCESEEK to override an inefficient query plan, see http://msdn.microsoft.com/en-us/library/bb510478(SQL.100).aspx.)
 We did not have this issue in SQL Server 2000.
-Therefore, we created the SQL Server 2008 BROWSE_BY_ACTOR procedure as follows:
+Therefore, we created the SOL Server 2008 BROWSE BY ACTOR procedure as this issue in SQL Server 2000.
+Therefore, we created the SQL Server 2008 BROWSE\BY\ACTOR procedure as follows:

 - We created a SQL Server login called ds2user and a database user mapped to this login for each database.
-We made each such user a member of the db_owner fixed database role. - Because Microsoft modified full-text indexing features in SQL Server 2008, using the DVD Store scripts as a reference we created the full-text catalog and index on the PRODUCTS table manually in Management Studio.
+We made each such user a member of the db\owner fixed database role. - Because Microsoft modified full-text indexing features in SQL Server 2008, using the DVD Store scripts as a reference we created the full-text catalog and index on the PRODUCTS table manually in Management Studio.
 For SQL Server 2000, we used the DVD Store scripts.